 The Not So Friendly Pubs

-Learning the British ways was a delight (yes in my head I said that with a British accent).
+Learning the British ways was a delight (yes in my head I said that with a British accent and yes, it only sounds good in my head).
 But I have yet to learn a whole lot more and I absolutely cannot wait for my next chance to do that!

-Until then, may your tea be milky and your scones slathered with creme pat and jam.
+Until then, may your tea be milky and your scones slathered with cream and jam!